 There are numerous causes for infertility, ranging from chronic illnesses like endometriosis or polycystic ovary syndrome (PCOS) to lifestyle choices.
 Much of the time, couples are not completely infertile but have "subfertility" or reduced fertility, which can be caused by lifestyle factors.
 These include physical and psychological aspects that can stand in the way of pregnancy.
 While a lot of literature focuses on female infertility causes, men are the source of fertility problems about one-third of the time.

 We all know that a balanced diet and sufficient exercise are key to physical and mental fitness, but they're also important for improving fertility.
 When we're making healthy lifestyle choices, we feel better.
 When we feel better, we're usually less stressed since we're taking care of our bodies.

-Opt for a healthy diet with unprocessed food, lots of fresh vegetables, and good fats nourish us.
+Opt for a healthy diet with unprocessed food.
+Lots of fresh vegetables and good fats nourish us, especially when we're trying to conceive.
 Quality sleep can also be crucial towards helping us feel our best.
 While exercise is fantastic, don't overdo it.
 Certain competitive sports or heavy physical work can also cause fertility problems and prevent pregnancy.
 Just taking care of your body's basic needs might go a long way towards improving fertility.